void-ppc/void-ppc-docs/src/faq/index.md

 by default (you can still override it back to the old default via the environment variable).
 This is not an upstream change, however.

-## My SLOF machine (e.g. qemu/pseries) is not booting after installation, using MBR

-You might have forgotten to mark the PReP boot partition as bootable when partitioning.
-In that case, boot the live image again, open the drive with `cfdisk`, set the bootable flag, and save the changes.
-Your system should boot then.

-## I'm having trouble with WebKit rendering on big endian machines
+### I'm having trouble with WebKit rendering on big endian machines

 Drivers on big endian are more buggy than usual, so with some cards you might be having rendering issues with accelerated compositing, which is on by default.